 From the starting point of the wood's density and rigidity, each acoustic guitar top is hand selected, evaluated, and graduated to its own unique thickness; maximizing the tonal potential of each top.

 Each Collings acoustic guitar, from our most affordable model to the highest end, are built with the finest tonewoods available.
 Each wood is acquired, acclimated, and hand selected by master luthiers here at our shop who pick each component with the whole tonality of the end instrument in mind.

 A combination of exacting PLEK machine leveling and hand fret dressing ensures consistently excellent playability and a silky fret feel.

-Premium Waverly open gear tuners offer exceptional tuning stability and smooth reliable operation.
+Premium Waverly open-gear tuners offer exceptional tuning stability and smooth reliable operation with a vintage aesthetic.

 Tortoiseshell binding compliments the warm hues of a mahogany back and sides.
 A black and white wood rosette and mother of pearl dot inlays complete the simple but elegant 1-style appointments.

 The pairing of Sikta spruce with a Honduran mahogany back and sides creates a guitar with crisp yet warm articulation and a beautiful tonal balance.

 |Back & Sides||Honduran mahogany|